Meet Our Pastors

 Rev. Beverly Markham

-A native of Sandersonville, Georgia, Beverly graduated from the University of Georgia and worked for 10 years in fundraising before hearing the call to seminary and to ministry.
+A native of Sandersville, Georgia, Beverly graduated from the University of Georgia and worked for 10 years in fundraising before hearing the call to seminary and to ministry.
 She graduated from the Duke Divinity School in 2007.
-Beverly has since served Southminster Presbyterian in Garland, TX, and worked as a chaplain at the Campbell-Stone Retirement Communities in Atlanta.
-Beverly and her husband, David, live in Decatur with their two children, Audrey and Ben, and their schnauzer, Skippy.
-Beverly’s favorite thing to do is travel with her family.
-Reading poetry, listening to her children’s stories, paying attention to the gifts of nature, and kayaking keep her grounded.
+Beverly has served as pastor of Southminster Presbyterian in Garland, TX, and worked as a chaplain at the Campbell-Stone Retirement Communities in Atlanta before coming to Alpharetta Presbyterian.
+Beverly and her husband, David, live in Decatur with their two children, Audrey and Ben, and their dog, Hazel.
+Beverly’s favorite things to do are travel with her family, read poetry and fiction, listen to stories, and enjoy nature.

 Rev. Dr. Walter M. Jones, Jr.